-Yes, and you will need a mobile vendor permit to be able to sell meat at a farmers’ market (https://www.fdacs.gov/Business-Services/Food/Food-Establishments/Mobile-Food-Vendors).
+Yes, and if you run a retail meat market and a want to sell at a farmer’s market, you will need a mobile vendor permit to be able to sell meat at a farmers’ market (https://www.fdacs.gov/Business-Services/Food/Food-Establishments/Mobile-Food-Establishments).

 What if I want to distribute my products at multiple retail stores or if I want to market the majority of my products to food service?

 Those products must be made entirely under USDA-FSIS inspection.
 Products that bear a stamp of inspection and an approved label have no restrictions as to where they can be marketed domestically.

 All of your products will need to have a label approved by FSIS (https://www.fsis.usda.gov/sites/default/files/2020-08/FSIS_7234-1_Approval_of_Labels.pdf).
 Additional guidance on labeling is available at https://www.nichemeatprocessing.org/product-labeling/.